 While in King's Landing, Ned dreams of the crypts beneath Winterfell, envisioning the Kings of Winter watching him with eyes of ice and the stone direwolves snarling at him.
 Lyanna's statue whispers to him, "Promise me, Ned."

 Bran Stark tells Maester Luwin he dreamt of visiting the crypts with the three-eyed crow and speaking with his father, Eddard, who is away in the capital.
 Hodor refuses to enter the crypts.
 To prove that Ned is not there, Maester Luwin brings Bran to the crypts.
-Bran identifies the statues of Kings Jon, Rickard, Theon, Brandon the Shipwright, Brandon the Burner, Rodrik, and Torrhen Stark, as well as Lords Cregan and Rickard and Rickard's children, Brandon and Lyanna.
+Bran identifies the statues of Kings Jon, Rickard, Theon the Hungry Wolf, Brandon the Shipwright, Brandon the Burner, Rodrik, and Torrhen Stark, as well as Lords Cregan and Rickard and Rickard's children, Brandon and Lyanna.
 Rickon Stark, having hidden in Ned's empty tomb, claims he also had a vision of Ned the previous night.
 Later in Luwin's turret, they receive a raven informing them of Ned's death in King's Landing.